RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 ### What is the default set of properties that get synced from on premises Active Directory to Azure Active Directory?

 Which properties get synced from on premises Active Directory to Azure Active Directory depends on the targets that have been selected during the initial configuration of Azure Active Directory Connect.
-[This article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnectsync-attributes-synchronized#attributes-to-synchronize) provides a list for each of the configurable targets.
+[This article](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnectsync-attributes-synchronized#attributes-to-synchronize) provides a list of synced properties for each of the configurable targets.

 ### How does Azure Active Directory Connect map Active Directory properties to Azure Active Directory properties?